Reaching a Consensus in Predictive Loops: Experimental results

-\paragraph{Homogenizing force of performativity.} We first investigate how opinions evolve across retraining steps for the different learning settings.
-In Figure~\ref{fig:sl_retrain_steps}, we plot the mean and variance of opinions $\xv_\mathrm{ex}^{(t)}$ across retraining steps.
-We see that for all four predictive strategies, the variance decreases compared to both, the innate opinions $(t=0)$, and the FJ equilibrium $(t=1)$.
-The variance approximately converges to $0$ as $t$ increases.
-This observation shows that our intuition of performativity acting as a homogenizing force in networks, extends form perfect predictions to parametric predictions (OLS, MLP) not covered by our theory.
+We visualize how opinions evolve across retraining steps for the different learning settings.
+In Figure~\ref{fig:sl_retrain_steps_yelp}, we plot the mean and variance of opinions $\xv_\mathrm{ex}^{(t)}$ across retraining steps for $\beta_i=1$ and heterogeneous peer susceptibilities.
+We see that for all four predictive strategies, opinions converge, and the variance approximately converges to $0$ as $t$ increases.
+This illustrates convergence beyond perfect prediction, and suggests that our intuition of performativity as an explanation of consensus is not specific to perfect prediction, but also extends to parametric predictors.

-\paragraph{Equilibrium variation with peer and platform susceptibility.} In the characterization of the dependence of mean and variance of the equilibrium (Proposition~\ref{prop:mean_variance_sl}), we adopt the assumption of regular networks and homogeneous susceptibilities.
-We use the closed-form expression of $\xv_\mathrm{PS}$ with $K=100$, $T=\infty$ under the perfect predictions.
-Our simulations in Figure~\ref{fig:platform_variance_sus} show this result also extends to a real-world network, which is not regular.
-We use homogeneous platform susceptibilities, $\beta_i\equiv\beta$, and vary them while holding the peer susceptibilities fixed.
-Figure~\ref{fig:consensus_sl} implies the variance is negatively correlated with the platform susceptibility.
-Further simulations showing a negative correlation of the variance with peer susceptibility are provided in Appendix~\ref{app:more_simulations}.
+In Figure~\ref{fig:platform_variance_sus_yelp} we again hold the heterogeneous peer susceptibilities fixed, but replace platform susceptibilities by $\beta_i\equiv\beta$, and vary $\beta$ between $0$ and $1$.
+We can see that the variance of the equilibrium opinion decreases as $\beta$ grows.
+This is evaluated based on the closed form expression for the equilibrium with perfect prediction.
+But note that the Yelp network is not regular which suggests that the take-away for Proposition~\ref{prop:mean_variance_sl} is not bound to a specific network structure.